 The combined belt drivetrain and magnetic resistance flywheel ensures that the Echelon EX-15 gives you an almost silent riding experience every time.
 The fluid no-contact brakes and the use of a belt instead of a clunky chain add up to a slick cycling experience.
 And as we see on the other spin bikes in Echelon’s Connect line, the magnetic flywheel offers 32 different levels of resistance, which just offers another layer of customization to the EX-15, letting its rider personalize their workout to best fit their needs and desires.

-Well-Constructed Frame and Adjustable Handlebars:
+Well-Constructed Frame and Bluetooth Connectivity:

 Echelon EX-15 Smart Connect Fitness Bike Cons: